 What is Always-On SSL?

 Always-On SSL helps the organization to secure the entire web structure.
-Besides authentication, it secures the information travelling between two ends like the server and browser with strong encryption and saves data from tampering and sniffing.
-Rather securing only login page, companies need to secure every web page of the website to save it from evolving hacking techniques.
+Besides authentication, it secures the information traveling between two ends like the server and browser with strong encryption and saves data from tampering and sniffing.
+Rather than securing only login pages, companies need to secure every web page of the website to save it from evolving hacking techniques.

-Businesses that really do care of their customers should secure every web page.
-They should get SSL certificate of a trusted certificate authorities such as RapidSSL, Thawte, Digicert, etc.
+Businesses that really do care about their customers should secure every web page.
+They should get SSL certificate from trusted certificate authorities such as RapidSSL, Thawte, Digicert, etc.

-Even Google now prefers HTTPS as a ranking booster for SEO purpose.
-A website owner who has implemented HTTPS across the site is likely to get ranking advantage in Google search engine.
+Even Google now prefers HTTPS as a ranking booster for SEO purposes.
+A website owner who has implemented HTTPS across the site is likely to get a ranking advantage in the Google search engine.

 What to consider before moving to Always-On SSL?

-- Before purchasing SSL certificate, consult with SSL provider to know about Always-On SSL.
+- Before purchasing an SSL certificate, consult with an SSL provider to know about Always-On SSL.

-- Redirect all web pages and URL to HTTPS as you are moving your site to HTTPS.
+- Redirect all web pages and URLs to HTTPS as you are moving your site to HTTPS.

 - You can check your current SSL configuration with SSL site checker tool.